9 people are interested

 People facing a terminal condition often express the same concerns.
 They worry about pain and fear abandonment.
 To ease these universal apprehensions, Seasons Hospice makes two promises to our patients and their families.

-The second promise we make to our patients and families is that they will not feel alone.
+- We promise our patients and families that they will not feel alone.

 near your home or office1579 StraitsTurnpikeMiddlebury, CT 06762

 - Spiritual Healing

 - Driver's License Needed

 - Must be at least 18